arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 As you mentioned in your book, it's just layers of the same cake :)
 But then we should keep in mind that layered cake should be sliced to pieces as well.
 That's where bounded contexts come into play.
 I try not to overcomplicate apps from the beginning, that split should happen naturally.
 The most important thing is not to miss that moment.

 ### “Not to miss that moment” - I like it.
 And how do you not miss it exactly?
-What heuristics do you use to decide that a certain part of application should be extracted into a separate bounded context?
+What heuristics do you use to decide that a certain part of an application should be extracted into a separate bounded context?
 What are the clues that we as developers should not miss?

 I can not miss opportunity to answer with “It depends” :)
 But it really does.
-Sometimes, if I know upfront that it’s going to be just a small app: portfolio website, “Proof of concept” project, etc, I follow “yagni” principle and try not to over engineer things.
+Sometimes, if I know upfront that it’s going to be just a small app: portfolio website, “Proof of concept” project, etc, I follow _YAGNI_ principle and try not to over engineer things.
 But if it’s an app that supposed to grow to something bigger - it’s a good idea to invest time into flexible architecture.

-Usually I keep an eye on 2 sources of complexity that can lead to changes: business requirements and existing codebase.
+Usually, I keep an eye on 2 sources of complexity that can lead to changes: business requirements and existing codebase.

 Business requirements: